AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P2/README.md

     ```bash
     ip address add 30.1.1.2/24 dev eth0
     ```

+</details>

 > [!IMPORTANT]
 > The IP assignation is the only configuration needed for the hosts.

-</details>

 ### VXLAN Configuration

-This configurations are for the routers only.
+The VXLAN configurations are for the routers only.

 #### Peer-to-Peer Configuration